funkybeppe/alpine-adventures/README.md

 ## Acknowledgements

-I'd like to thank my mentor Ronan McLelland for his guidance throughout my project.
+I would like to thank my mentor Ronan McLelland for his guidance throughout my project.

 Thanks to my partner Jessica for the help with the wording and style tips.